GET TO KNOW THE MCO!

 Subscriptions are still the best way to save money on MCO concerts, and require a comparatively small commitment.
 As long as you purchase at least six tickets — to however many different shows, and for however many people — you’ll get a 20% discount on all your tickets, a free CD, a Musicnet Subscriber Reward Card, and ticket exchange privileges just like any subscriber.
-Click the links below or click above for an order form, then select from the following concerts.
+Click the links or get an order form below, then select from the following concerts.
 Get a six- or nine-concert package now, and mix and match at will!
 Casual tickets will be available here and at our usual outlets 28 July 2017.

 Winnipeg audiences have a special appreciation for cello, and Ariel Barnes is, in the words of Bramwell Tovey, “the outstanding Canadian cellist of his generation”.
 Barnes is back with the MCO by popular demand to perform works by Joseph Haydn and Michael Oesterle; other works by Wolfgang Amadeus Mozart and Jeffrey Ryan.

 Two of Canada’s foremost baroque string players — one concert.
 Violinist Aisslin Nosky and violist Max Mandel will take turns play-conducting a famous concerto, before joining one another in a performance of Mozart’s Sinfonia Concertante for violin and viola.
 An exceptional collaboration.
 Other works by Haydn, Telemann and Michael Oesterle.

 It’s an exciting event whenever the choral music of Arvo Pärt is performed.
 This performance of Pärt’s Te Deum is made all the more special because it’s The Winnipeg Singers and the MCO’s 45th anniversary seasons.
 Yuri Klaz conducts Canada’s renowned choral ensemble and the MCO.
 Additional works by Eleanor Daley and Ola Gjeilo.